zerosonesfun/wp-bookmark/README.md

 # wp-bookmark
-A WordPress plugin.
 Click a bookmark on any web page to send that page's title, description, and open graph image to your new post page.
 It's like the old "Press This."
 But, it works with the new editor.

 ## Installation & How to use
 - Download the zip file